 During his years practicing law, Pearlman has secured or helped secure tens of millions of dollars for his clients in numerous cases resulting in substantial jury verdicts or settlements, including multiple six-, seven- and eight-figure recoveries.
 He has also been appellate counsel in several matters involving significant legal issues and precedent-setting decisions, and has successfully argued appeals before the appellate courts in Pennsylvania.

 Prior to establishing The Pearlman Law Firm, PLLC, Pearlman has spent his career practicing law with some of the nation's top trial lawyers at Kline & Specter, P.C. and Sprague & Sprague in Philadelphia.
-He was selected as a Rising Star in 2012, 2013 and 2014 by Pennsylvania Super Lawyers, an independent rating service that names the top 2.5 percent of attorneys in Pennsylvania who are 40 or younger.
+He was selected as a Rising Star in 2012, 2013 and 2014 and as a Pennsylvania Super Lawyer in 2022 by Super Lawyers Magazine, an independent attorney rating service and publication.
 He served as a member of the Board of Governors of the Pennsylvania Association for Justice from 2011-2015.
 Since 2014, he has served as a court-appointed arbitrator in the Philadelphia Court of Commons Pleas compulsory arbitration program, and is also an arbitrator for the Financial Industry Regulatory Authority (FINRA).
 He has been a presenter at legal education courses and has co-authored a chapter on Mediation in the United States in the book “Global Perspectives on ADR,” which examined Alternative Dispute Resolution methods employed in legal jurisdictions throughout the world.

 Pearlman earned his undergraduate degree in Economics from the Pennsylvania State University in 2001.
 He graduated cum laude from New York Law School in 2004, where he served as Associate Editor of the New York Law School Law Review.
 In 2011, Pearlman earned an LL.M. in Trial Advocacy from Temple University’s Beasley School of Law.